 Axel Void, October 2018

-Part of PHM’s year long programme exploring the past, present and future of protest, marking 200 years since the Peterloo Massacre; a major event in Manchester’s history, and a defining moment for Britain’s democracy.
+Discover the story of the Peterloo Massacre at People’s History Museum; a major event in Manchester’s history, and a defining moment for Britain’s democracy.